sjorek/goatee.js/README.md

 ## Credits go to …

-- … Steffen Meschkat for meeting me back in 2004 and sharing all his passion and knowledge about his (sadly proprietary) perl-based content-managment-system, which still is my main motivation behind this project.
+- … Steffen Meschkat for meeting me in 2004 and sharing all his passion and knowledge about his (sadly proprietary) perl-based content-managment-system, which still is my main motivation behind this project.